Zorros/airbrake-ios/README.md

 * Allow to pass the hostname of your airbrake server when initializing the ABNotifier (i.e. you're using your own installation of errbit)
 * Define ABNOTIFIER_ALWAYS_SEND to 1 and the errors will be posted to the server without asking the user
 * New method in ABNotifier to post an arbitrary message to airbrake
+* New method in ABNotifier to post NSErrors to airbrake

 # Signals